Frequently asked questions

-In England, the research partner of the NHS is the National Institute of Health Research (NIHR).
+In England, the research partner of the NHS is the National Institute for Health and Care Research (NIHR).
 If you sign up to be contacted about vaccine studies, only researchers on studies supported by NIHR - and who have applied to use the service and been approved - will be able to contact you.
 You can view a list of approved NIHR supported COVID-19 vaccine studies.

 When researchers from an approved study contact you, the first email will be from an official nhs.net email address.
 On the approved vaccine studies page, you can select an approved study to find out the official email address that you will receive an email from if you match its criteria.
 Check this list to ensure the email you receive notifying you that you may be eligible for a study is legitimate.

-If you are interested in a study you receive an official email about and decide to get in touch with the study team and/or complete the online screening as directed in the email, the study team will be in touch with you directly.
+If you are interested in a study you receive an official email about and decide to get in touch with the study team, and/or complete the online screening form as directed in the email, the study team will be in touch with you directly.

 Researchers will never ask you for money or passwords.
 Always be alert to the risks of clicking on links or attachments.
 You can learn more about how to protect yourself from scam emails on the Action Fraud website.

 Check back on Be Part of Research or contact the team if you are worried that an email may not be legitimate.
 Contact from researchers will be from one of the following email addresses: nhs.uk; nihr.ac.uk or ac.uk.